mariadb-corporation/MaxScale/pcre2/doc/html/README.txt

   running "make" to build PCRE2.
 There is more information about coverage reporting in the "pcre2build" documentation.

 .
+When JIT support is enabled, pcre2grep automatically makes use of it, unless you add --disable-pcre2grep-jit to the "configure" command.

+.
+On non-Windows sytems there is support for calling external scripts during matching in the pcre2grep command via PCRE2's callout facility with string arguments.
+This support can be disabled by adding --disable-pcre2grep-callout to the "configure" command.

+.
 The pcre2grep program currently supports only 8-bit data files, and so requires the 8-bit PCRE2 library.
 It is possible to compile pcre2grep to use libz and/or libbz2, in order to read .gz and .bz2 files (respectively), by